cdoremus/deno-blog/posts/DRAFT_Using_the_database_SQLite_with_Deno.2023-02-01.md

 The `deno-sqlite` third-party library contains both a SQLite client and a SQLite implementation compiled as a Web Assembly Module (WASM).
 This allows SQLite to be used in a Deno program without need for an external SQLite engine.

-The `deno-sqlite` library is registered as `sqlite` in the Deno third-party modules registry.
-It's import URL is [http://deno.land/x/sqlite](http://deno.land/x/sqlite).
-While there is a small example in the `README.md` file, full documentation is found in the [third-party registry pages for `sqlite`](https://deno.land/x/sqlite@v3.7.0/mod.ts) where you need to drill-down though the hyperlinks for function documentation.
-This documentation is generated from the jsdoc source-code comments for each public function and class.
+The `deno-sqlite` library is registered as `sqlite` in the Deno third-party modules registry so its ESM import URL is [http://deno.land/x/sqlite](http://deno.land/x/sqlite).
+While there is a small example in the `README.md` file, full documentation is found in the [third-party registry pages for `sqlite`](https://deno.land/x/sqlite@v3.7.0/mod.ts) where you need to drill-down though the hyperlinks for function and TypeScript interface documentation.
+This documentation is generated from the jsdoc source-code comments for each TS interface and JavaScript public function and class.

 The `deno-sqlite` API revolves around the `DB` class.
 It provides the API methods to create tables, insert, update and delete data and run queries using `SELECT`.
 Here is an example: